clbarnes/frame_annotator/README.md

 Prompts
 =======
-DELETE shows a prompt asking which in-progress event to delete.
+DELETE shows a prompt asking which in-progress event to delete, then a confirmation.
-CTRL + n shows a prompt asking which in-progress event to add a note to, and the note.
+CTRL + n shows a prompt asking which in-progress event whose note to edit (if there is more than one), then the new value.

-In order to interact with a prompt, you will need to click on the console and enter your response.
-Then, click on the fran window to keep annotating.
+Prompts may appear in unexpected places on your screen.

 Other
 =====